 Central Virginia Community College (CVCC) has agreed to take the lead in partnership with the secondary school systems to develop and build a career pathway system with support from board staff.
 CVCC has been the state leader within the community college system producing the most industry credentials in Virginia.
 CVCC has developed a good range of non-credit rapid-train programs for in-demand occupations.
 These non-credit classes are being articulated with credit classes to promote stackable credentials.
 CVCC and employer-based apprenticeships will provide the foundation and future focus for credential attainment to meet the region's workforce needs.
 The CVWDB has worked with Leadership Lynchburg to develop an initial set of web-based videos that highlight three of the more important employment sectors.
 These videos and additional resources will be developed with employer partners and promoted as career pathway tools.
 Career Coaches through CVCC help promote credential attainment and implement career pathways relevant to the region.
-With outside funding through GO Virginia, a Virtual Career Platform is being developed that will engage middle school through postsecondary career seekers, including WIOA participants.
-The platform will also have resources for career navigators, educators and parents to support career path decisions.
-The virtual platform is expected to have the following elements:
+With outside funding through GO Virginia, a Virtual Career Platform was developed to engage middle school through postsecondary career seekers, including WIOA participants.
+The platform also has resources for career navigators, educators, and parents to support career path decisions.
+The virtual platform has the following elements: